michael-zucchetta/bauta/Readme.md

 * The Base path where all the data will be stored

-* The path with the txt files containing the list of image urls or paths (optional).
+* The path with the txt files containing the list of image URLs or paths (optional).

 * If the path of the txt file is not provided, the class names will be asked